vas3k/home-assistant-berlin-transport/README.md

     departures:
       - name: "S+U Schönhauser Allee" # free-form name, only for display purposes
         stop_id: 900110001 # actual Stop ID for the API
-        # direction: 900000100002 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id)
+        # direction: 900110002,900007102 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id), multiple Values can be specified using a comma separated list
         # walking_time: 5 # Optional parameter with value in minutes that hides transport closer than N minutes
         # suburban: false # Optionally hide transport options
         # show_official_line_colors: true # Optionally enable official VBB line colors.
 By default predefined colors will be used.
         # duration: 30 # Optional (default 10), query departures for how many minutes from now?
       - name: "Stargarder Str." # currently you have to add more than one stop to track
         stop_id: 900000110501
-        # direction: 900000100002 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id)
+        # direction: 900000100002 # Optional stop_id to limit departures for a specific direction (same URL as to find the stop_id), multiple Values can be specified using a comma separated list
         # walking_time: 5 # Optional parameter with value in minutes that hide transport closer than N minutes
         # show_official_line_colors: true # Optionally enable official VBB line colors.
 By default predefined colors will be used.
         # duration: 30 # Optional (default 10), query departures for how many minutes from now?